Mariah Carey: 1988–1992: Mariah Carey, Emotions and MTV Unplugged

 Carey co-wrote, co-produced, and recorded her second studio effort, Emotions, during 1991.
 She described it as a homage to Motown soul music and employed the help of Walter Afanasieff, who only had a small role on her debut, as well as Robert Clivillés and David Cole, from the dance group C+C Music Factory.
 Carey's relationship with Margulies deteriorated over a songwriting royalties dispute.
 After he filed a lawsuit against Columbia's parent company, Sony Music Entertainment, the songwriting duo parted ways.
-Emotions was released on September 17 that year.
+Emotions was released on September 17, 1991.
 Its title track served as the album's lead single and became Carey's fifth chart topper on the Billboard Hot 100, making her the first artist whose first five singles reached the chart's summit.
-Though critics praised the album's content and described it as a more mature effort, the album was criticized as calculated and lacking originality.
+The album spawned two more singles, "Can't Let Go" and "Make It Happen", both of which peaked within the top five in the United States.
+Though critics praised the album's content and described it as a more mature effort, Emotions was criticized as calculated and lacking originality.
 While the album managed sales of eight million copies globally, Emotions failed to reach the commercial and critical heights of its predecessor.

 Carey did not embark on a world tour to promote the album.
 Although she attributed this to stage fright and the vocally challenging nature of her material, speculation grew that Carey was a "studio worm" and incapable of producing the perfect pitch and five-octave vocal range for which she was known.
 In hopes of ending any speculation of her being a manufactured artist, Carey booked an appearance on MTV Unplugged.
 Days prior to the show's taping, Carey and Afanasieff chose to add a cover of the Jackson 5's 1970 song "I'll Be There" to the set-list.
 On March 16, 1992, she played and recorded an intimate seven-song show at Kaufman Astoria Studios in Queens, New York.
-The acclaimed revue was aired more than three times as often as the average episode, and critics heralding it as a "vocal Tour de force".
+The acclaimed revue was aired more than three times as often as the average episode, with critics heralding it as a "vocal tour de force".
 Carey's live version of "I'll Be There" became her sixth number-one single on the Billboard Hot 100 chart.
 Sony capitalized on this success and released an extended play (EP) of her performance.
 It earned a triple-Platinum certification by the Recording Industry Association of America (RIAA) and earned Gold and Platinum certifications in several European markets.